 The development of these ideas leads to the concept of the complex adaptive system, which will be developed below.
-For now, it should be noted that for systems to be adaptive they require a level of self-organisation, which is usually provided through sub-units, which are themselves systems, referred to as sub-systems.
+For now, it should be noted that for systems to be adaptive they require a level of self-organisation, which is usually provided through sub-units which are themselves systems, referred to as sub-systems.
 Most adaptive wholes can themselves be regarded as sub-systems of larger systems.
 For example, a person can be regarded as part of a family, which is part of a larger cultural system; a business firm is part of an economy, which is part of the world trading system.
 Similarly, sub-systems can be regarded as containing further sub-systems.
 The human body contains organs, which are assemblages of cells that have emergent properties and therefore can be regarded as systems.
-Thus systems and sub-systems, all of which exhibit the characteristics of adaptive wholes with emergent properties.
+Thus systems thinking often refers to a hierarchy, or sequence of levels, of systems and sub-systems, all of which exhibit the characteristics of adaptive wholes with emergent properties.
 Within this hierarchy there must be processes of communication and control in order for the system to be able to respond adaptively to changes in its environment.